gyulanemeth/introduction-to-javascript/lesson01/README.md

-# Lesson1: Variables, types and Values in Javascript
+# Lesson1: The Very Basics of Javascript

 In the first lesson we discovered the basics of Javascript.
 It's the most popular programming language at the moment, you can use it in browsers but also on the server side.